Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 #### Limitations

-Such importers support most of the features needed for terrain textures, however they have a few limitations.
+Such importers support most of the features needed for terrain textures, however some features found in Godot's importers are not implemented.
 This is because Godot does not have any API to extend the existing importers, so they had to be re-implemented from scratch in GDScript.
-Some features of the built-in importers had to be skipped because Godot does not expose some of the required functions either.
+For example, lossy compression to save disk space is not supported, because it requires access to WebP compression API which is not exposed.

 ### Depth blending